 Step 5: Connecting with your computer

 I recommend you use a Windows 7, 8 or 10 computer or laptop with at least dual core processor and 2 GB memory with one free USB 2.0 or USB 3.0 port.
-To have the SDR program to synchronize with the frequency of your radio, you also need to connect a serial cable from your TS-480 to your computer.
+To get the SDR program to synchronize with the frequency of your radio, you also need to connect a serial cable from your TS-480 to your computer.
 If you do not have a serial port, you can use a USB to serial adapter.
 The CH340 type works fine for me on Windows 7, 8 and 10.
 You can test it with Kenwood’s ARCP-480 remote control program.

 Connect the IF tap to the RTL dongle.
 Then connect the RTL dongle to your PC or laptop.
 You can use a USB 2.0 extension cable.
-Keep it as short as possible to prevent voltage loss and HF from penetrating the USB cable.
+Keep it as short as possible to prevent voltage loss and RF from penetrating the USB cable.

 Step 6: Install drivers and the HDSDR software